 However, the Commission identified other modelling undertaken by the former DPI-Water in 2017 that trialled other potential lower extraction limits.
 One of the limits trialled was 450 percent over three years.
 This provision was originally included in the draft Plan before being removed in the gazetted version.
 The modelling found that this limit had little effect on irrigation take or flow events.
-Even though limited benefit to flows events was identified, this result suggests the current contention over the 300 percent take limit between irrigator and non-irrigator stakeholders may have been minimised if the original provision in the draft Plan had remained in place and had not been replaced by less restrictive extraction rules.
+Even though limited benefit to flows events was identified, this result suggests the current contention over the 300 percent take limit between irrigator and nonirrigator stakeholders may have been minimised if the original provision in the draft Plan had remained in place and had not been replaced by less restrictive extraction rules.

-Going forward, the Commission recommends that DPIE-Water replaces the 300 percent take rule with a rule allowing for 450 percent use over three years, in the 2023 remake of the Plan.
+The Commission recommends that DPIE-Water replaces the 300 percent take rule with a rule allowing for 450 percent use over three years, in the 2023 remake of the Plan.
 The potential impacts of this both ecologically and for irrigators should be further assessed over the coming years with the limit adjusted in the Plan remake as appropriate.
 Analysis of impacts should be consistent with the prioritisation required under the Act.

-- Revise Plan rules to help ensure that the flow targets can be met, considering the highly variable nature of the Barwon-Darling and potential impacts of climate change, including: - b) Analysing an appropriate limit on the carryover provision and replacing the unlimited carryover provision with a capped carryover provision in the 2023 remake of the Plan. - c) Reducing the allowable annual take to a rolling average of 450 percent over three consecutive years in the 2023 Plan remake.
+- 10 Revise Plan rules to help ensure that the flow targets can be met, considering the highly variable nature of the Barwon-Darling and potential impacts of climate change, including: - b) Analysing an appropriate limit on the carryover provision and replacing the unlimited carryover provision with a capped carryover provision in the 2023 remake of the Plan.